Why This Recipe Works

 Place duck breasts, skin side down, in a large, cold sauté pan.
 Place pan over low to medium-low heat.
-To keep the edges from curling up, press duck breasts down with the help of a smaller sauté pan.
+To keep the edges from curling up, press duck breasts down with the help of a smaller sauté pan or cooking weight.
 After about 5 minutes, the fat should begin to gently bubble.
 If the fat is either silent or spitting, adjust heat accordingly.
 Maintain the gentle bubble of fat, pouring out excess rendered fat throughout the cooking process, until much of the fat has rendered, skin is golden brown, and duck's internal temperature is 125°F (52°C), about 15 minutes.

 Increase heat to medium and further brown skin if needed, about 1 minute, before flipping and cooking on the flesh side.
 For medium-rare meat, cook until breast registers 130°F (54°C) on an instant-read thermometer, about 1 to 2 minutes.
 Continue cooking until duck registers 140°F (60°C) for medium or 155°F (68°F) for well-done.
 Remove duck from pan and set aside to rest.

 For the Pan Sauce: Over high heat, deglaze sauté pan with white wine.
 Scrape up any brown bits stuck to pan and let wine reduce until pan is almost dry and only 1 to 2 tablespoons remain, about 2 minutes.
 Add chicken stock and let reduce by half, until sauce is sticky and rich, about 2 minutes.
 Remove sauce from heat and swirl in butter until melted and evenly incorporated.
-Season sauce with orange juice and zest, salt, and black pepper.
+Season sauce with orange zest and juice, salt, and black pepper.
 Serve with duck breast.

-Thermometer, large sauté pan, small sauté pan
+Thermometer, large sauté pan or skillet, small sauté pan or cooking weight